Installation on OPNsense

 Adding the Netify repository to your OPNsense server has three main advantages:

-- Automatically resolves and install dependencies
+• Automatically resolves and installs dependencies

 OPNsense 24.7 - Thriving Tiger